saravananpsg/udacity-deep-reinforcement-learning/p2_continuous-control/README.md

 - This yields an **average score** for each episode (where the average is over all 20 agents).

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+The provided solution is for second version, solving the 20 agent for an average score of +30 over consecutive episodes and overall agents.

 ### Getting Started
 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: